 - 0 Blue

 - 0 Purple

 - Heat the low calorie cooking spray in a pan.
 Cook onion and garlic until soft.

-- Add peppers, bay leaf and chilli/red pepper flakes if you're using them.
+- Add peppers, mushrooms, bay leaf and chilli/red pepper flakes if you're using them.
 Stir for 2 minutes.

 - Stir in the tomato.
 The liquid from the tomatoes should barely cover the veg.

 - Cover and cook for around 5 minutes.

 - Stir in raw prawns.
 Cover and cook for 5-6 minutes.
 No more!